| Friday 27 September

 in a deeper sense, since this is often considered as a unique

+feature of the human (and some other animal) species.
 In our opinion, this and other fundamental questions that stem from it

 (as for example in what cases it makes / does not make sense to give